 My personal journey with dairy

 Having a milk allergy is one of the top allergies among children and adults.
-But don’t get hung up on the word, “allergy.”
-For my husband eating hidden dairy means instant stuffy nose and congestion while more severe symptoms (if he consumed large quantities) can include horrible stomach pain and discomfort.
+An allergy simply means a damaging immune response.
+It can be a mild sensitivity/intolerance or a reaction that requires emergency assistance.
+For my husband eating hidden dairy means instant stuffy nose and congestion while more intake would lead to severe symptoms including horrible stomach pain and discomfort.

 For me, I would categorize myself as more of an intolerance.
 A little here and there isn’t going to kill me or send me rushing to the bathroom.
 But eating daily definitely affects my gut.
 I find my gut more susceptible to bloating, inflammation which than triggers a sluggish metabolism, weak immune system and constipation.